-D. Appeal: A request for review by the Contractor of a Contractor Action.
+C. Appeal: A request for review by the Contractor of a Contractor Action.

-A Member may file an Appeal either orally or in writing of a Contractor Action within thirty (30) calendar days of receiving the Contractor's notice of Action.
-The Contractor shall consider the Member, representative, or estate representative of a deceased Member as parties to the Appeal.
+A Member or Authorized Representative may file an Appeal either orally or in writing of a Contractor Action within thirty (30) calendar days of receiving the Contractor's notice of Action.
+The Contractor shall consider the Member, Authorized Representative, or estate representative of a deceased Member as parties to the Appeal.